 In the NT, there is a positive prospect with the new Anti-Discrimination Commissioner, Jeswynn Yogaratnam, a committed supporter of a HRA, as is the AG, Chansey Paech.
 Strong and widespread support bodies existed, covering the entire NT, over the past decade but they will have to be "resurrected" to carry the concept forward.
 Undoubtedly, a HRA for the NT would help to ameliorate some of the divisive community problems that have emerged since the federal NT "Emergency Response", more usually known as the NT Intervention, which was a political response in September 2007 by the Howard Coalition government to an inquiry and two ABC TV programs.
 The Labor federal government extended the program in 2012, and it was not finally shut down until July 2022.
-The prospect of a HRA may well become top of mind in the NT during 2024.
+Hopes for a HRA may well improve in the NT in 2024.